roots/capistrano-grunt/README.md

 * `grunt`: Runs the Grunt task(s) specified in the `grunt_tasks` variable.

+### Dependencies

+This extension also adds the `grunt` command as a Capistrano dependency.
+Meaning when you run cap deploy:check, it will make sure the `grunt` command exists.

 ### Configuration

 * `grunt_tasks`: Grunt tasks to run.
 Use a string for a single task or an array for multiple ones.
 Defaults to `default`.